Key Facts and Stats About Falls

 The impact of someone falling in their home goes far beyond injury.

 Falls also affect mobility, independence and confidence.
 People who suffer falls leave their homes less and participate in less social activities.
 The effects of a fall can dramatically change someone’s quality of life.
 More than 1.6 million Canadians over the age of 65 will fall this year… and by 2030, nearly 25% of the population will be over the age of 65.
 Falls are a health issue not enough people are talking about.

-Want to learn more about how falls are changing the Canadian health care landscape?
+Want to learn more about how falls are changing the health care landscape?
 Keep reading to learn some astonishing statistics.

 Falls cause serious injuries.

 More than 1.6 million Canadian seniors fall each year, almost half experiencing serious injuries.

 The most common injuries from falling are broken or fractured bones (35%), sprains or strains (30%), and scrapes, bruises or blisters (19%).

 95% of hip fractures among older adults are the result of a fall.

 Falls account for 85% of injury-related hospitalizations among older Canadians.

 67% of people who fell in 2010 went to the emergency department within 48 hours.